 Alternative names: General Purpose, Trenching Bucket

 The Digging Bucket can be manufactured to have bolt-on blades or teeth, these bucket edges perform differently and have specific benefits.
-Bolt-on blades are ideal for digging trenches with a flat bottom, great for laying pipes or creating ditches.
+Bolt on blades are ideal for digging trenches with a flat bottom, great for laying pipes or creating ditches.
 The double-sided blade allows for it to be removed, rotated, and reattached when the facing side becomes dull through use.
-Bolt-on teeth are best used for digging through tougher ground, the teeth help to penetrate the surface easier than a blade can.
+Bolt on teeth are best used for digging through tougher ground, helping to penetrate the surface much easier than a blade can.
 Bolt on teeth can also be remove and replaced when damaged or worn.

-Alternative names: Frost Ripper Teeth, Ripper Hook, Ground Hook, Digger Claw
+Alternative names: Ripper Hook, Ground Hook, Digger Claw

 Alternative names: Deep Dig Bucket, Virgin Media bucket

-Probably the least obvious on this list is Micro Trenching Bucket.
+Probably the least obvious on this list is the Micro Trenching Bucket.
 This product was initially developed to create small trenches for fibre optic broadband installations.
-But more recently, has been used for landscaping tasks such as: running pipeworks through barns and field, small drainage trenches, irrigation and more.
-The narrower trenches save time on excavation and backfilling, but also save money on remediation of surfaces such as tarmac as the area to be restored is much smaller.
+But has been more recently used for landscaping tasks such as: running pipes through barns and field, small drainage trenches, irrigation and more.
+The narrower trenches save time on excavation and backfilling, but also saves money on repair of surfaces such as tarmac as the area to be restored is much smaller.

 The Micro-Trenching Bucket is useful in many other sectors including Nursery Plantations and greenhouses, open farms, new housing developments, industrial units and washdown facilities, agriculture and animal husbandry, public open spaces, recreation and sports facilities, holiday campsites and mobile home developments.

-The Rhinox Micro Trenching Bucket is made with an innovative Uni-Tusk hardened tip which provides more strength and resistance to the bucket.
+As an added bonus, the Rhinox Micro Trenching Bucket is made with an innovative Uni-Tusk hardened tip which provides more strength and resistance to the bucket.
 The durability of the Uni-Tusk helps to prolong the life of the bucket enabling you to get more use for your money compared to others on the market.
-The tip is also able to be replaced if/when necessary.
+The tip is also able to be replaced if / when necessary.

 Alternative names: General Purpose Rake, Rake Bucket